Signs Your Sump Pump Needs Replacement

 • Internal wear reducing efficiency

-Continuous operation places additional strain on the system, increasing the likelihood of failure.
-Understanding the causes of this behavior, as explained in Why Basement Sump Pumps Fail, can help determine whether replacement is necessary.
+Continuous operation places additional strain on the system and can shorten the pump’s remaining life.
+For a fuller explanation of the mechanical and system causes behind this behavior, see Why Basement Sump Pumps Fail.

 Failure During Testing